 - It has been agreed by senior management and approved by the school governors

 Digital Parenting magazine has helped millions of families get to grips with the digital world and we’re pleased to announce that Issue 6 is out now!

-We have ordered hard copies for all the children and staff and these will be with us in Term 2 2017.
-They will go home with your children in their school bags once they arrive.
+We now have hard copies for all the children and staff and these will be sent out in Term 5.
+They will go home with your children in their school bags on 15th May 2018.

 In the meantime, you can read Issue 6 (the latest) online or download it to read later via the Vodafone/Digital Parenting website.
 Click on the latest issue below to take you to the Vodafone Digital Parenting Magazine page.